lejenome/lejenome.github.io/posts/h5vew-adding-new-website-support.rst

 With the recent rewrite of `HTML5 Video EveryWhere`_ extension to support the new WebExtension API.
 I decided to write a quick guide on how to add support for a new video streaming website.
-In this tutoriel, I will document the setps followed to add support for `Lego.com`_.
+In this tutorial, I will document the steps followed to add support for `Lego.com`_.

 First, let's create a new module for this website.
 A HTML5 Video EveryWhere